 Professor Aida El-Khadra received her PhD. in 1989 from the University of California, Los Angeles, after receiving her diplom from Freie Universitaet, Berlin, Germany.
 She held postdoctoral research appointments at Brookhaven National Laboratory, Fermi National Accelerator Laboratory, and the Ohio State Univerity before joining the Illinois faculty in 1995.
 El-Khadra is a fellow of the American Physical Society, a recipient of the Department of Energy's Outstanding Junior Investigator Award, and a Sloan foundation fellow.
-In addition, she has a received a number of other research and teaching awards she was also recently named a Fermilab Distinguished Scholar.
+In addition to a number of other research and teaching awards she was also recently named a Fermilab Distinguished Scholar.
 El-Khadra is currently serving on the APS Division of Particles and Fields (DPF) executive committee.

 Phenomenology with Lattice QCD

 Quantum chromodynamics (QCD), the theory of the strong interactions, is amenable to perturbative calculations only at high energies.
 A quantitative understanding of the low-energy behavior of QCD, like the interactions of quarks inside hadrons, requires nonperturbative methods.
 Lattice field theory offers a systematic approach to solving QCD nonperturbatively.
 The space-time continuum is replaced by a discrete lattice.
 Part of our research is concerned with improvements in the formulation of lattice QCD.
 Other projects deal with applications of lattice QCD to phenomenologically interesting processes that test the standard model of particle physics and potentially yield insight into new physics scenarios.

 429 Loomis Laboratory